Which Computer for Recording?

 More important than the brand-name of a computer (Mac or PC) is a basic set of fundamentals: a multi-core processor, speed = 2GHz or faster, a 7200rpm drive is a must-have, and very low DPC’s.
 If your DPC check goes into the red, it’s very bad news.
 (See graphic below)

 How Do I Check My Current Computer’s DPC Latency?

 Checking your DPC Latency is easy.
 Simply download the small utility at http://www.thesycon.de/dpclat/dpclat.exe and launch it.
 No software installation is required.
 Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio):

-Use the DPC Latency checker on your PC to determine if it will be able to run real-time audio without dropouts, essential for music recording.
+Run the DPC Latency checker on your PC to determine if it will be able to run real-time audio without dropouts, essential for music recording.
 (The majority of computers, regardless of price, can have DPC interruptions which will wreak havoc with your audio).

 Let it run for several minutes and it will give you a read-out of your DPC levels in colored, bar graph form.
 In general, green is great!
 Yellow bars are not so good and red bars are total audio interruptions.

-Search Google for: “optimize my computer for audio” to find a list of recommended tweaks.
+You may also search for: “optimize my computer for audio” to find a list of recommended tweaks.